jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 We've seen two major patterns:

-* *Producing a series of values:* This usage can be simple like random strings or incremented numbers, or it can represent more structured data access, such as iterating over rows returned from a database query.
+* *Producing a series of values:* This usage can be simple (e.g., random strings or incremented numbers), or it can represent more structured data access (e.g., iterating over rows returned from a database query).

    Either way, we use the iterator to control a generator so that some logic can be invoked for each call to `next(..)`.
 Normal iterators on data structures merely pull values without any controlling logic.
 * *Queue of tasks to perform serially:* This usage often represents flow control for the steps in an algorithm, where each step requires retrieval of data from some external source.
 The fulfillment of each piece of data may be immediate, or may be asynchronously delayed.